timescale/docs.timescale.com-content/installation-homebrew.md

 ### Homebrew <a id="homebrew"></a>

 This will install both TimescaleDB *AND* PostgreSQL 9.6 via Homebrew.
 If you have another PostgreSQL installation (such as through Postgres.app), this will cause problems.
-If you wish to maintain your current version of PostgreSQL outside of Homebrew we recommend [installing from source][source].
+If you wish to maintain your current version of PostgreSQL outside of Homebrew we recommend installing from source.
 Otherwise please be sure to remove non-Homebrew installations before using this method.

 **Prerequisites**